 - Wanna go fast?
 Get a road bike, but make sure you get a version that can handle a rear rack for carrying stuff…otherwise you may leave it at home the moment you have a real errand to run.
 I go much faster on my road bike and have an easier time going up hills, but it comes at a cost of less comfort if I’m trying to ride chill.

 - Have a lot of rough roads or wanna hit the trail on your commute?
-Get a gravel or mountain bike.
+Get a gravel bike or a mountain bike.
 If the trail is really rough a bike with suspension will help.

 - Serious hills to climb?
 Get an e-bike.
 Big long hills should no longer be an obstacle preventing you from riding a bike to and from your house.
 Get an e-bike and cruise up those big hills!
+Ride1Up & RadPowerBikes are some of the best value e-bikes, but you can likely find nicer pricier ones at your local bike shop.

 - Can’t decide?
 Get a hybrid bike/fitness bike.
 These bikes aren’t really road bikes, aren’t really upright bikes, and aren’t really mountain bikes, but they do ok at all of that (except real mountain biking they don’t do well at that).
 This is often the bike type I recommend to people if I don’t know their specific situations.
+Wirecutter recommends the Marin Fairfax 1 as their top pick for a hybrid commuter bike.

 And a few things to note as you buy a bicycle: